-Solid Edge Simulation is built-in finite element analysis (FEA), allowing design engineers to digitally validate part and assembly designs within the Solid Edge environment.
-Based on proven Femap finite element modeling and NX Nastran solver technology, Solid Edge Simulation significantly reduces the need for physical prototypes, which lowers your material and testing costs, and saves design time.
+Solid Edge Simulation is a built-in finite element analysis (FEA) solution that allows design engineers to digitally validate part and assembly designs within the Solid Edge environment.
+Based on proven Femap finite element modeling and NX Nastran technology, Solid Edge Simulation significantly reduces the need for physical prototypes, which lowers your material and testing costs, and saves design time.

 Automatic creation of finite element models

-With Solid Edge Simulation you can create finite element models for solid and sheet metal structures automatically, as well as make adjustments to refine the mesh to improve accuracy of the results.
+Create finite element models for solid and sheet metal structures automatically, and make adjustments to refine the mesh to improve accuracy of results.
 For assemblies, Solid Edge Simulation offers automatic contact detection and sets up realistic component interaction, including iterative linear and glued contact.

 Boundary condition definitions for realistic environments

-Solid Edge Simulation provides the boundary condition definitions you’ll need to model realistic operating environments for analysis.
-Loads and constraints are geometry-based and easy to set up using Solid Edge’s Quick Bar input options and handles.
+Leverage the boundary condition definitions needed to model realistic operating environments for analysis.
+Loads and constraints are geometry-based and easy to set up using Quick Bar input options and handles.
 Validate thermal and cooling performance such as transient heat transfer with time history results.

 Comprehensive graphical post-processing tools

-Interpret and understand the resulting model behavior quickly with the comprehensive graphical post-processing tools in Solid Edge Simulation.
-If the results show that a design refinement is needed, then Solid Edge Simulation lets you easily accomplish this by utilizing Solid Edge’s synchronous technology to make the required model changes.
+Interpret and understand the resulting model behavior quickly with the comprehensive graphical post-processing tools.
+If results show that a design refinement is needed, synchronous technology makes it easy to accomplish the required model changes.

 Full motion simulation

 Evaluate and visualize how parts will interact in an assembly.
-Understand how a product will perform throughout its operational cycle and see how it will function in the real world.
+Understand how a product will perform throughout its operational cycle, and how it will function in the real world.

 Stress analysis and simulation